 ABOUT OUR COMPANY

 Griffin Masonry, Inc. was founded in May 1990 in Mint Hill, NC by brothers Scott & Tony Griffin.
 Griffin Masonry is a masonry contractor in the Charlotte Metro and the Raleigh/Durham area.
-We offer brick, block, and footings, poured in place walls, concrete flatwork & concrete pumping.
+We offer brick, block, and footings, poured in place walls, concrete flatwork & timber pile driving.

 Through superior customer service and quality workmanship, Griffin Masonry has become one of the leading masonry contractors in the country.

-In the Charlotte market we currently offer brick, block and stone masonry, pile driving, footings, poured in place walls, concrete flatwork, brick cleaning, and concrete pumping.
-Griffin Masonry also has a Raleigh division that offers footings, brick, block and stone masonry, and poured concrete walls.
+In the Charlotte market we currently offer brick, block and stone masonry, pile driving, footings, poured in place walls, and concrete flatwork.
+Griffin Masonry also has a Raleigh division that offers footings, brick, block and stone masonry, poured concrete walls, and concrete flatwork.
 As our business grows in this market we will continue to expand the services offered.

 Griffin Masonry prides itself on providing the highest possible quality of products, customer service and craftsmanship available in the marketplace today.
 If you require prompt job site delivery or need information regarding our products and services, our highly trained and courteous staff members are here to assist you.
 At Griffin Masonry, our customers receive the very best we have to offer.
 Every time.

 Griffin Masonry maintains active memberships with industry leading associations in order to continuously deliver a quality product, as well as provide a safe work environment.